mingyf2788/Parallel_Computing/README.md

 # parallel_computing
-some code about the parallel computing sieve
+some code about the parallel prime number sieve